mozeago/app-and-web-design-systems/README.md

 Use shadows to indicate the card container.
 a slight drop shadow as a signifier that the entire card is clickable.
 [card example](card-example.png)
+If you plan to use cards in mobile design, consider supporting tap and swipe gestures.